CarmineOptions/MM/README.md

 The bot is currently operational, but a lot of work is required.

 Missing features:
-- Config into actual cfg.
 - Log into json, rather than .log file.
 - Better price fetching.
 - Create standardized connector to source data.
 - Handle "out of liquidity" situations.
 - Create and use some "InstrumentAmount" class that will carry info about denomination token etc.
-- Live metrics/monitoring - use prometheus

 - In Market class, add execution of orders.
 Instead of calling invoke in reconciler, call "invoke" on our custom Market method (where one of the params is WAccount).
 - Add abstract classes.